Cortland at Colliers Yard

-Cortland at Colliers Yard is a 153 m (500 ft) tall, 50-storey residential skyscraper in the Greengate area of Salford, Greater Manchester, England.
-The building is part of developer Renaker's Greengate masterplan called Colliers Yard, which consists of three adjacent towers, the others being Bankside and Parkside.
-It was designed by OMI Architects with Denton Corker Marshall as delivery architects.
-As of February 2023 it is structurally topped out, the tallest tower in Salford and the sixth-tallest building in Greater Manchester.
+Cortland at Colliers Yard is a 153-metre (500 ft), 50-storey residential skyscraper in the Greengate area of Salford, Greater Manchester, England.
+The building is part of developer Renaker's Greengate masterplan, known as Colliers Yard, which comprises three adjacent towers: Bankside, which topped out in 2025, and Parkside, which was granted planning permission in March 2023.
+It was designed by OMI Architects, with Denton Corker Marshall serving as delivery architects.
+As of November 2025, it is the tallest building in Salford and the eighth-tallest in Greater Manchester.

 History

 Planning

 The planning application was submitted to Salford City Council in November 2019, with planning approval obtained in March 2020.

 Construction

-Construction of Cortland at Colliers Yard commenced in 2020 and the building topped out in July 2022.
-The tower contains 559 build to rent apartments.
+Construction of Cortland at Colliers Yard commenced in 2020 and the building was completed in 2023.
+The tower contains 559 built-to-rent apartments.

 Sale to Cortland

 In December 2021, the American real estate investment, development, and management company Cortland, together with Madison International Realty, bought the tower and named the project Cortland at Colliers Yard.